dbt-labs/docs.getdbt.com/website/docs/terms/json.md

 JSON stands for JavaScript Object Notation.
 JSON is a minimal format which is great for processing data for applications.
 It can capture many types of relationships in a concise format and is a commonly used format for semi-structured data.
 The <Term id="table">tables</Term> in your <Term id="data-warehouse" /> contain structured data (as opposed to semi-structured) where for each row, each field typically contains one value.
 Structured data, or tabular data, is intuitive and easy to read, but semi-structured data offers more flexibility.

-Let’s talk through what that looks like in practice so we can get a better sense of what we mean.
+Let’s talk through what that looks like in practice so you can get a better sense of what we mean.

 ## JSON syntax example